writechoiceorg/rocketlawyer/pages/ux-component-events.md

 #### rocketdocumenterror

 The `rocketdocumenterror` event is deprecated but retained for backward compatibility.
 The new event is `interview-error`.
 This event is fired when something bad happens while performing certain actions, especially when calling the RLBE.
-Below you can find the `rocketdocumenterror` schema:
+Below, you can find the `rocketdocumenterror` schema:

 ```javascript
    type: "interview-error"